-The IQ has two times brighter images than other top video monitor competitors we tested.
+The IQ has two times brighter images than other best video baby monitor competitors we tested.
 Daytime images are good and don't suffer from the lag time for clarity we found in the Nest Cam Indoor when you use the zoom feature.
 The color is true to life, and you can see enough detail to tell if your baby's eyes are open or closed.
 Night video is also a little better than the Nest Cam Indoor, with clear, crisp images and plenty of detail to keep tabs on the action.

 Ease of Use

 Assuming you are technologically savvy, the IQ is easy to set up and use.
 While set up is manual and requires plugging it in and downloading the app, it is super easy, and the app walks you through with enough help; even tech-challenged parents should have no problems.
 It can have a short delay time depending on your internet speed, but we didn't experience any delay that would cause concern.

 The app is straightforward, and the on-screen icons are intuitive.
 The most used features are on the main viewing screen, and the menu is easy to find and use.
 The downside is the Nest app will not continue to monitor if you open another app or place a phone call.
 You'll get email alerts, but this is not useful for monitoring your little one.